-On December 9, 1993, the Land Acquisition Advisory Council added the Pumpkin Hill Creek project to the Conservation and Recreational Lands Priority List.
-The fee-simple acquisition (sponsored by the city of Jacksonville and St. Johns River Water Management District) was approximately 6,292 acres consisting of 25 parcels, 12 owners and a taxable value of \$9,383,700.
+On December 9, 1993, the Land Acquisition Advisory Council added Pumpkin Hill Creek to the Conservation and Recreational Lands Priority List.
+This fee-simple acquisition (sponsored by the City of Jacksonville and the St. Johns River Water Management District) is approximately 6,292 acres consisting of 25 parcels, 12 owners and a taxable value of \$9,383,700.
 Essential parcels included North Shore (acquired by The Nature Conservancy using Cedar Bay Cogeneration Project mitigation funds), Verdie Forest and Penland (acquired jointly with the St. Johns River Water Management District), and Tison and Birchfield (acquired by the St. Johns River Water Management District).

-On May 2, 1996, the city of Jacksonville acquired 352 acres to create Cedar Point Preserve.
+On May 2, 1996, City of Jacksonville acquired 352 acres to create Cedar Point Preserve.

 On March 14, 1997, the Land Acquisition Advisory Council approved a fee-simple, 635-acre addition (Sample Swamp property) to the project boundary.
-It was sponsored by the city of Jacksonville and consisted of multiple owners and parcels and a taxable value of \$995,638.
+It was sponsored by the City of Jacksonville and consisted of multiple owners, parcels and a taxable value of \$995,638.